Computer Science A Level

 A Level Computer Science offers the opportunity for you to learn how to control the machine rather than simply use it, combining programming skills with academic theory.
-You will become a developer of technology not a consumer of technology.
+You will become a developer of innovation, not a consumer of technology.

 You will study a range of topics to meet the demands of a future working with the latest technology in a variety of settings.
 The skills that are developed over the length of the course will enable you to develop solutions to computing problems faced in the world of work.